 Head to the Gervais area this fall to check out Bauman’s Farm & Garden, which is a top-rated pumpkin patch in Oregon’s Mid-Valley.
 This is a great place for family fun with activities like the corn maze, apple cannon, jumping pad, pumpkin hill, and cider samples.
 It’s also fun to spend a day playing on the pedal carts, barnyard bridge, rope maze, and on a hayride.
-This is a great local spot to check out if you’re in the Salem area of Oregon, with its fall festivities starting on September 21st, 2019.
+This is a great local spot to check out if you’re in the Salem area of Oregon.

 Pheasant Fields Farm, Medford